vishaltak/gitlab-development-kit/doc/howto/auto_devops/index.md

    sudo certbot --manual -i nginx -d "*.gdk.example.com" --server https://acme-v02.api.letsencrypt.org/directory
    ```

-   Certificates generated with `--manual` option will not be renewed
+   Certificates generated with `--manual` option are not renewed automatically.
-   automatically.

 1. Configure NGINX

-   Certbot is going to pre-configure your files, what is useful because you
-   do not need to add certificates manually, however you will need to adjust
+   Certbot pre-configures your files, which is useful because you do not need to add certificates
-   a few things in the configuration.
+   manually.
+However, you need to adjust a few things in the configuration.

    You can find an example of how to configure reverse proxy with SSL
    termination with NGINX to proxy requests to GitLab Registry and GDK.